Large Language Models Leverage External Knowledge to Extend Clinical Insight Beyond Language Boundaries: MATERIALS AND METHODS

 After retrieving relevant examples, we can leverage the few-shot strategy to enhance the problem-solving capabilities of LLMs.
-As shown in Figure \ref{fig: few-shot}, we propose four strategies to add few-shot enhancement which as listed as follows: \begin{itemize} \item {\bf Question + Options + Correct Answer:} for each retrieved example, we concatenate the question $Q$, all candidate options $O$, and the correct answer $A$ together which is used as the few-shot part in the prompt. \item {\bf Question + Options + Generated Answer:} for each retrieved example, we first send the question $Q$ and all candidate options $O$ to the GPT model to generate the answer.
+As shown in Figure \ref{fig: few-shot}, we propose four strategies to add few-shot enhancement: \begin{itemize}[itemsep=1pt,topsep=0pt,parsep=0pt] \item {\bf Question + Options + Correct Answer:} for each retrieved example, we concatenate the question $Q$, all candidate options $O$, and the correct answer $A$ together that is used as the few-shot part in the prompt. \item {\bf Question + Options + Generated Answer:} for each retrieved example, we first send the question $Q$ and all options $O$ to the GPT to generate the answer.
 The acquired answer is then appended back to the question and options as the few-shot part of the prompt.
-In this manner, for each few-shot example, we need to call the GPT model one more time which brings additional computational cost.
-Furthermore, since the generated answer could be incorrect, it may mislead the GPT model and in turn reduce the inference accuracy.
-The advantage is that we no longer require the label of the correct answer of retrieved examples. \item {\bf Question + Options + Generated Correct Answer:} Different from the above strategy, we only keep examples with the correctly generated answers.
-For those questions with incorrectly generated answers, we remove them and pick other examples with lower relevance from the Question Bank. \item {\bf Question + Options + Correct Answer + Generated Inference Detail:} In this case, we sent the triple $\{Q, O, A\}$ to the GPT model and let it generate the inference details why the correct answer $A$ is chosen.
+This approach brings additional computational cost, but the correct answer is no longer required.
+Furthermore, despite the generated incorrect answer, it can still guide the GPT to learning the format and solution of medical questions, which may barely hurt the performance \cite{cot-false-2022}. \item {\bf Question + Options + Generated Correct Answer:} Different from the above strategy, we only keep the examples with correctly generated answers.
+For those questions with incorrectly generated answers, we remove them and pick other examples with lower relevance from the Question Bank. \item {\bf Question + Options + Correct Answer + Generated Inference Detail:} In this case, we send the triplet $\{Q, O, A\}$ to the GPT and instruct it to generate the inference details of why the correct answer $A$ is chosen.
 The generated inference details are concatenated with questions, options, and the correct answer to form the few-shot section in the prompt. \end{itemize}